 The capturer or capturers are the canyoneers who are lowering the capturee.

 Once the capturee is low enough...

 There are two types of pyramid captures.
 One of them, common in Utah County, is also known as MLM recruiting.
 The canyoneering pyramid capture builds on a standard partner capture.
-There are three levels, the top-level-capturee, middle-level-capturer, and bottom-level-capturers.
+This time there are three levels of canyoneers: the top-level-capturee, middle-level-capturer, and bottom-level-capturers.